cucapra/diospyros/demo/README.md

 To install `cdios`, follow the instructions in the top-level README under the sections **Prerequisites** and **(Work in progress) Compiling from C: `cdios` minimal C frontend**.
-Note that these instructions have been testes on MacOS and Linux;
+Note that these instructions have been tested on MacOS and Linux;
  we suggest using [Windows Subsystem for Linux][wsl] if running on Windows.

 # Scope